Marketing is such an important aspect of running your B&B.

 Content marketing should be one of those valuable components, and can be used to help enhance your brand identity amongst your target audience.

-Boutique hotel marketing: Have you tried remarketing?
+Boutique accommodation: Have you tried remarketing?

 When you are developing your online hotel marketing strategy, you likely will include several different components.
 From your website, to SEO, social media advertising, you will want to cover your bases in order to attract the necessary attention of your target segments and increase your direct reservations.